tomkasp/quartz-hipster-entities/README.md

 Main functionality of it can be divided into 3 different sections.
 Let me explain all of them.

 1. First under entities package there are defined all tables which quartz framework uses.
-   You can reused them or access through CrudRepositories from a repository package.
+   You can reuse them or access through CrudRepositories from a repository package.

 2. Library contains pre defined quartz configuration inside QuzrtzConifg class.
 You just need to add jar file with library and you have SchedulerFactoryBean inside your Spring context.